gulfurs/pentomino_Tetris/README.md

 A Python implementation of Tetris using pentomino pieces (5-block pieces instead of the traditional 4-block tetrominos).

-## Overview

-This project extends the classic Tetris game by using pentominoes, which creates new challenges and gameplay dynamics.
-The game features:

-- 18 unique pentomino pieces
-- Multiple difficulty levels
-- AI agent for automatic play
-- Score tracking and high score system
-- Piece preview and hold functionality

 ## Requirements

 - Python 3.7+